hankrugg/StarvingPhilosophers/README.md

 ```

 ### Challenges
-The aforementioned problems that needed to be solved, race conditions, starvation and deadlocks, were our major challenges.
+The aforementioned problems, race conditions, starvation and deadlocks were our challenges.
 Out of these problems, the major challenge was solving deadlocks.
-There are 4 conditions for deadlocks to occur, and
+There are four conditions for deadlocks to occur, and
-solving one of them solves deadlocks, so we had many options for solutions.
-Solving the hold and yield condition was
+solving one of them gets rid of deadlocks, so we had many options for solutions.
-opted to be solved.
+Solving the hold and yield condition was opted to be solved by acquiring one chopstick
+then the other, and if the second couldn't be acquired, the first would be released.
+You can see the specific implementation within the philosopher class.

 #### thank you
 I hope you find our solution interesting, thank you for checking this out!